kennethmanhonglee/kennethmanhonglee/README.md

 ### Hello!
 My name is Kenneth, and I am an aspiring Software Engineer.

-- 🔭 I’m currently working on improving my multiple projects.
+- 🔭 I’m currently working on a calorie tracker app for dogs.
 - 🌱 I’m currently learning Python.
 - 🤔 I’m looking for help with finding my first software engineering position!
-- 💬 Ask me about badminton or video games!
+- 💬 Ask me about badminton 🏸 or video games 🕹!
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/kenneth-lee-75b870158/)
 - 😄 Pronouns: He/Him/His